-I am excited to share my love of plant-based raw foods and the joys of vegetarian cooking.
+I am excited to share my love of healthy foods and the joys of whole food cooking.
 I use whole foods that come as close as possible to their natural state without unnecessary processing.
 This includes fresh fruits, vegetables, sprouted nuts and seeds, natural sweeteners, fresh sprouts, fermented foods, high quality cold pressed oils and unrefined fats (mostly in the form of coconut oil and avocados).
-I also use some organic, free-range eggs and raw goat cheese.
+I also use some organic, free-range eggs, organic chicken, fresh fish and raw goat cheese.
 This is a lifestyle choice that makes me look and feel my best!
 I believe in eating delicious, wholesome foods that nourish the body.

 I am a landscaper by trade with a passion for healthy foods, smoothies, juicing, organic gardening, and simple living.
 I have a wonderful, supportive husband, 3 dogs and 1 cat.
 What a household!
-In a few weeks, I will be turning 42 years old, but I feel so much younger and happier than I did when I was in my 20’s.
+I am 44 years old, but I feel so much younger and happier than I did when I was in my 20’s.
 I wasn’t always like this.

 I had always lead a life of the SAD (Standard American Diet) way of eating and so I had acne, weight issues, allergies, digestive problems, stiff joints, mild depression . . . the list goes on.
 About three years ago, my digestive problems had gotten to the point that it was affecting my work and performance.
 I said “ENOUGH!
 There has to be a better way and I believe changing what goes into my mouth is a start.”
 Around the same time, I received a Vitamix high speed blender for my birthday.
 Things were lining up for me to change my ways – little did I know that what I would be getting into would change my life for the better.